baxterdax/MaTTE/PRODUCTION_DEPLOYMENT.md

   -H "X-API-Key: TENANT_API_KEY_FROM_ABOVE" \
   -d '{
     "to": "recipient@example.com",
-    "subject": "Test Email from MaTTE",
+    "subject": "Test Email from MuTTE",
-    "htmlBody": "<h1>Success!</h1><p>MaTTE is working on production.</p>",
+    "htmlBody": "<h1>Success!</h1><p>MuTTE is working on production.</p>",
     "textBody": "Success!
-MaTTE is working on production."
+MuTTE is working on production."
   }'
 ```